 Last week, in partnership with Switzerland Tourism, I took on the oh so difficult quest of exploring the best Christmas destinations in Switzerland.
 And, as you may have guessed, I fell head over heels in love.

-Here’s a guide to experiencing the best of Swiss Christmas Markets this season, so you can too!
+If you’re wondering what it’s like to head to Switzerland for Christmas, here’s a guide to experiencing the best of Swiss Christmas Markets this season.

-1. Be dazzled by the endless lights in Zurich
+1. Be dazzled by the endless lights at Zurich Christmas Market

 2. Explore the stunning lakeside Montreux Christmas Market

 The Montreux Christmas Market is known as one of the best Christmas markets in Switzerland, and rightfully so.
 Few settings can top the magic factor of the market’s countless stalls huddled along the shores of Lake Geneva, with snowcapped mountains and posh castle-esque hotels acting as backdrop.

 Visiting in late November, I saw snowy peaks next to golden trees, and stall after stall selling varied goods from golden bookmarks and wooden masks to candied nuts and crepes.
 There were even a handful of stalls peddling Canadian maple syrup, so you could say I’m smitten.